-- MAT 093 Elementary Algebra.
-Basic operations, factoring, graphs, exponents, radicals, linear equations, ratio, binomial theorem, and inequalities.
-Offered for those having a high school deficiency in mathematics and does not satisfy A.A. or A.S. graduation requirements.
-On Demand. - MAT 103 Intermediate Algebra.
-Deals with topics normally considered in second year high school algebra.
-Includes the real number system, solution of equations and inequalities, functions, graphs, complex number system, exponents and radicals, systems of equations, logarithms, and binomial theorem.
-Does satisfy A.A. requirements.
-Prerequisite: MAT 093 or one year of algebra in high school.
-Winter. - MAT 113 Fundamental Concepts of Mathematics.
-Includes math skills and topics on sets, probability, logic, modern mathematics, and statistics, Offered for general educational value.
-Fall, Winter. - MAT 124 Business Mathematics and Machines.
-Same as BUS 124.
+- MAT 103 Intermediate Algebra.
+Topics of MAT 102 plus simultaneous solutions of equations, rational expressions, logarithms, and other topics.
+Satisfies A.A. or A.S. requirements.
+Prerequisite: "C" or better in MAT 102 or 20-27 on math placement test.
+Winter. - MAT 113 Mathematics Fundamentals.
+Includes math skills and topics on personal finance, algebra, measurement, statistics, problem solving, logic, and geometry.
+Satisfies A.A. requirements.
+Prerequisite: ACT Math score of 16 or above, or MCC Math Placement Test score of 10 or above, or MAT 101.
+Fall, Winter. - MAT 123 Business Mathematics.
+Same as BUS 123.
 Winter. - MAT 132 Trigonometry.
 Trigonometric functions, identities, and equations.
+Prerequisite: Math ACT of 24 or above, or Math Placement Test score of 28 or above, or "C" or better in MAT 103.
 Fall. - MAT 133 College Algebra.
 Inequalities, absolute value, functional concepts, theory of equations, systems of equations, sequences, and inverse functions.
+Prerequisite: Math ACT of 24 or above, or Math Placement Test score of 28 or above, or "C" or better in Math 103.
 Fall. - MAT 135 Pre-Calculus.
 Combines MAT 132 and MAT 133.
 Fall. - MAT 145 Calculus and Analytic Geometry I. Functions, limits, derivatives, application of derivatives, maxima and minima, differentiation and integration of algebraic and transcendental functions.
-Prerequisite: 31⁄2 years high school math or MAT 132 and MAT 133.
+Prerequisite: Math ACT of 24 or above and sufficient high school math preparation (one year of high school calculus with a grade of "A" or "B" or three years of high school math including a course in math analysis with a grade of "A" or "B"), or a grade of "C" or better in MAT 133 or MAT 135.
 Winter. - MAT 154 Calculus and Analytic Geometry II.
 Methods of integration, definite integrals, improper integrals, and infinite series.
-Prerequisite: MAT 144.
+Prerequisite: MAT 145.
 Fall. - MAT 214 Calculus and Analytic Geometry III.
 Partial differentiation, polar coordinates, multiple integrals, and infinite series.
 Prerequisite: MAT 154.
 Winter.